Lightning OPD: Efficient Post-Training for Large Reasoning Models with Offline On-Policy Distillation: Introduction

 \section{Introduction}

 Large language models (LLMs) have achieved remarkable progress across tasks such as mathematical reasoning, code generation, and multi-step agent planning \cite{guo2025deepseek,singh2025openai,team2026kimi,nvidia_nemotron_3_2025,xiao2026mimo}.
 This success is underpinned by carefully designed post-training pipelines \cite{ouyang2022training}, which typically consist of supervised fine-tuning (SFT) on high-quality data \cite{guha2025openthoughts}, followed by a reinforcement learning (RL) stage to elicit stronger reasoning capabilities.
-On-Policy Distillation (OPD) \cite{agarwal2024policy,lu2025onpolicydistillation,yang2026learning,zhao2026self,shenfeld2026self,hubotter2026reinforcement,Nemotron_Cascade_2} has emerged as a particularly effective approach in this stage.
+On-Policy Distillation (OPD) \cite{agarwal2024policy,lu2025onpolicydistillation,yang2026learning,zhao2026self,shenfeld2026self,hubotter2026reinforcement,Nemotron_Cascade_2,song2026survey,chen2026rethinking,fu2026revisiting,wang2026entropy} has emerged as a particularly effective alternative to the RL stage.
 It trains a student model to match a stronger teacher’s token-level distribution using dense per-token advantage signals.
-Compared to Reinforcement Learning from Verifiable Rewards (RLVR) \cite{schulman2017proximal,shao2024deepseekmath,guo2025deepseek,yu2025dapo}, OPD provides richer supervision, offers greater training stability, and incurs significantly lower training costs, while achieving competitive or superior performance across a wide range of tasks \cite{lu2025onpolicydistillation,yang2025qwen3,yang2026learning,Nemotron_Cascade_2}.
+Compared to Reinforcement Learning from Verifiable Rewards (RLVR) \cite{schulman2017proximal,shao2024deepseekmath,guo2025deepseek,yu2025dapo}, OPD provides richer supervision, offers greater training stability, and incurs significantly lower training costs, while achieving competitive or superior performance across a wide range of tasks \cite{lu2025onpolicydistillation,yang2025qwen3,yang2026learning,Nemotron_Cascade_2,zeng2026glm5,xiao2026mimo}.

-However, the very property that makes OPD effective—the requirement that the teacher score every student rollout during training—also introduces a persistent infrastructure bottleneck.
-Standard OPD relies on a dedicated multi-GPU teacher server running in parallel with the training job, leading to substantial compute overhead and making large-scale experiments costly and difficult to reproduce, particularly for academic researchers without access to extensive serving infrastructure.
+However, standard OPD requires the teacher to score every student rollout during training, which introduces a persistent infrastructure bottleneck.
+A dedicated multi-GPU teacher server must run in parallel with the training job, leading to substantial compute overhead and making large-scale experiments costly and difficult to reproduce, particularly for academic researchers without access to extensive serving infrastructure.